SPAAM-community/AncientMetagenomeDir/ancientsinglegenome-hostassociated/README.md

     genome (e.g. for _Plasmodium_ sp.) or a bacterial plasmid sequence
   - `chromosome`: if the study a published the complete genome (chromosome and plasmid) or just the chromosome
-- In both cases the study must have attempted reconstrution of the _complete_ sequence, not gene or amplicon sequences.
+- In both cases the study must have attempted reconstruction of the _complete_ sequence, not gene or single amplicon sequences.

 > :warning: Must follow categories specified in `assets/enums/<column>.json`